cocos/cocos-docs/en/scripting/setup.md

     ![add scriptcomponent](setup/add-script-component2.png)

-> **Note**: the component name of a script component is the name of the class defined in the script, not the script file name.
-The class name of the script will be the same as the script file name when the script is created, but if there are changes to the script file name/class name afterward, the two are not automatically synchronized, and can be manually synchronized, if needed.
+Note that the component name of a script component is the class name defined in the script, not the script file name.
+When a script is created, the script file generates the class name according to the following rules:

+- Use Upper Camel Case.
+- There are no numbers on the head.
+- Without special characters.
+- Use the symbols and spaces in the script file name as intervals, and capitalize the first letter after each interval.
+For example, the script file name is `say-hello`, and the class name is `SayHello`.

+If there are secondary changes to the script file name/script class name afterwards, the two are not automatically synchronized, and can be synchronized manually if needed.

 Using `say-hello.ts` as an example, if it is renamed to `hello` in the **Assets** panel, notice that the script component name in the **Inspector** panel is still the original name, **SayHello**, only the script name has changed to `hello`: